-Thus, in our local time-spatial area “near the surface of the Earth” (where the gravitational force is the same), the local constant “speed of electromagnetic radiation in vacuum” is the same for the whole electromagnetic spectrum:
+Thus, in our local time-spatial region“near the surface of the Earth” (where the gravitational force is the same), the local constant “speed of electromagnetic radiation in vacuum” is the same for the whole electromagnetic spectrum:

-Here we can recall that the “speed of the electromagnetic radiation in vacuum” (c = λν) is the constant correlation between the frequency and the wavelength of each electromagnetic radiation in the whole electromagnetic spectrum, which is “local constant” in any time-spatial domain with a uniform intensity of the gravitational field.
+Here we can recall that the “speed of the electromagnetic radiation in vacuum” (c = λν) is the constant correlation between the frequency and the wavelength of each electromagnetic radiation for the whole electromagnetic spectrum, which is a “local constant in any time-spatial region with a uniform intensity of the gravitational field”.

-We will see below, however, that if we define the measurement units in the same way, by means of the characteristics of the electromagnetic radiation (frequency, wavelength), in time-spatial areas with different intensity of the gravitational field – the measurement units will be different.
-This means that also, the local physical constants in these time-spatial areas will be different if we measure them with the units of measurement defined in our time-spatial area… (it is analyzed in detail in chapter 11 of the book).
+We can see, however, that if we define the measurement units in the same way, by means of the characteristics of the electromagnetic radiation (frequency, wavelength), in time-spatial regions with different intensity of the gravitational field – the measurement units will be different.
+This means too, that the local physical constants in these time-spatial regions will be different if we measure them with the units of measurement defined in our time-spatial region… (it is analyzed in detail in chapter 11 of the book).
 It turns out that we are misled to adopt that the local physical constants are fundamental, universal and unchangeable (like the local constant speed of light in vacuum).
 This also applies to the “vacuum permittivity” (the dielectric constant ε0), to the “vacuum permeability” (the magnetic constant μ0), and to all “fundamental physical constants”, which are in fact “local physical constants”.

-In the following three Webpages we will theoretically analyze the influence of gravitation on the propagation of electromagnetic radiation and on the electromagnetic properties of atoms within three areas with different intensity of the gravitational field (but with uniform intensity inside each of the areas):
+In the following three Webpages we will theoretically analyze the influence of gravitation on the propagation of electromagnetic radiation and on the electromagnetic properties of atoms within three regions with different intensity of the gravitational field (but with uniform intensity inside each of the regions):

-• in our local (reference) area “near the Earth’s surface”, where the gravitational force is approximately the same, and where we have defined the units of measurement (our primary physical constants);
+• in our local (reference) region“near the Earth’s surface”, where the gravitational force is approximately the same, and where we have defined the units of measurement (our primary physical constants);